vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

 You should see this output that indicates that the `can0` virtual CAN device has been successfully launched:

-    Creating Virtual CAN interface with name [can0] Verifying can0 interface state:
+    Device "can0" does not exist.
+    Creating [can0] interface.
     vCAN interface [can0] is up & running.

 Now, you can start sending virtual CAN frames from your terminal.
 This can be done with the following command